bakks/butterfish/doc/shell.intro.md

 ### Notes on the Butterfish Project

-This is an open source project written by Peter Bakkum under the MIT Open Source License.
+This is an [open source project](https://github.com/bakks/butterfish) written in Golang by Peter Bakkum under the MIT Open Source License.

 Project goals: